urlearncloud/devops-doc/GIT/git-info/README.md

 Advantages : Full history on each local machine, supports offline work, faster due to local repositories.

 Disadvantages : Can lead to redundant storage of data, more complex to manage and set up compared to CVCS

+## Git

+Git is a distributed version control system created by Linus Torvalds in 2005 for managing the development of the Linux kernel.

+It is one of the most popular VCS tools due to its powerful features, flexibility, and speed.

+Git allows multiple people to collaborate on a project, manage large codebases efficiently, and handle changes with ease.

+Some key features of Git include :

+#### Local repositories :-

+Every user has a full local copy of the repository, making Git fast and reliable even when offline.

+#### Branching and Merging :-

+Git allows you to easily create branches (separate lines of development) and later merge them, helping with experimentation and collaboration.

+#### Commit history :-

+Git stores a history of all commits (changes), making it easy to revert to earlier versions or view the evolution of a project.

+#### Distributed model :-

+Every user can work independently on their copy, with changes later synchronized (pushed/pulled) to a shared repository (often hosted on services like GitHub, GitLab, or Bitbucket).